grantj-re3/BadLieGolf/pov/My_BunkerGreenside.md

 Other setup (which I tend to do without thinking):

+- Flare the feet
+- Dig the feet into the sand
 - Slightly open the club face (to about 1 o'clock).
 You may need to open it further to avoid a steep bunker wall and lip.
 - Open the stance so that the opened club face points towards the target
-- Ball in line with my sternum (after I have moved my weight over my lead/left leg)
+- Ball in line with my sternum (after I have moved my weight over my lead/left leg) ... which implies the ball is closer to the left foot than the right
+- No forward shaft lean (i.e. sternum, top of handle and bottom of shaft are all in a line)
-- Right hand grip is very weak
+- Right hand grip is very weak (to ensure I do not close the club face during the swing)
-- I intend to make first contact with the sand about 2" behind the ball
+- I intend to:
+  * make first contact with the sand about 2" behind the ball
+  * take a dollar-bill length divot which is fairly shallow
+  * have the lowest point of my swing under the ball
+  * hit forward through the sand
+  * not make contact with the ball at all (unless hitting a longer shot)
 - Address the ball with the club head hovering above the sand and a few inches behind the intended entry point into the sand <sup>[2]</sup>